zimolzak/crypto-challenges/Readme.md

 To do
 ----
-* use real base64 library
+* use real base64 library - use MIME::Base64;
 * ceil() from POSIX
+* oops, installed Crypt::OpenSSL::AES to ~/perl5

 Important conclusion
 --------